wieslawsoltes/Core2D/README.md

 * The project models is stored as `Json` in `zip` archive.
 * The project images are stored  as files in `zip` archive.
-* Resources are defined as `Json` or `Xaml`.
+* Resources are defined as `Json`.
 * The `Json` format is supported for imported and exported resources.
-* The `Xaml` format is supported for imported and exported resources.
 * Database records are imported, exported and updated as `csv`.
 * The clipboard data is stored as `Json` string.